mphonic/xynthii/README.md

 ## Installation

+Follow the instructions below.
+If you are an absolute beginner or would just prefer a video guide, you can watch [Xynthii Installation for Absolute Beginners](https://youtu.be/9RdC2rJTiT4).

 This software needs to be run in [Supercollider](https://supercollider.github.io/downloads.html), which is free.
 You don't need to know anything about Supercollider to use xynthii, but if you know Supercollider, you can use it to incorporate and control xynthii in a vast array of situations.

 Xynthii uses three extension packages.
 If you are a beginner and are running OSX or Windows on a relatively modern machine, you can install these using the "easy" method: